AKSingh18/AKSingh18/README.md

 </p>

-I am a second year student pursuing *Bachelor in Computer Science Engineering with Honors* at Chandigarh University.
+I am a third year student pursuing *Bachelor in Computer Science Engineering with Honors* at Chandigarh University.
 I am currently working on my *competitive programming* skills.
 I participate in competitive programming competitions on Wednesday and Sunday.
 Sometimes even on Saturday.
-Remaining days of the week are spent figuring out the solution to the unsolved problems of my last competition.
+Additionally, I solve Leetcode problem of the day to make sure I practise at least one problem a day.

-Minor portion of my time is spent in expanding my *android development* knowledge.
-I have been learning android development using *Java* for more than a year now.
+Minor portion of my time is spent in expanding my knowledge on *computer networking*.
+I aim to have a good knowledge of networkng by the end of this year.
-I still have a long road ahead of me.

 ## Tools